CathalDolan/CI_ToDo/README.md

     heroku login
 3.1 If that fails, type npm install -g heroku followed by heroku login -i
 4. To see all Heroku commands: heroku in cli
-5. To gety help, type app name followed by help
+5. To get help, type app name followed by help
-6. Migrate database from sqlLite to server based db, e.g. Postgres by installing: pip3 install physcopg2-binary
+6. Migrate database from sqlLite to server based db, e.g. Postgres or ClearDB SQL by installing: pip3 install physcopg2-binary
 7. Install gunicorn to replace dev server when app is deployed: pip3 install gunicorn